{{flagHref}}

 What is molybdenum used for?

-Molybdenum is mainly employed in steel production, electronics and as a catalyst in the chemical industry.
-It is also used for applications that require high temperature performance because of its strength and heat resistance.
+Molybdenum is used primarily in steel manufacturing, electronics, and as a catalyst in the chemical industry.
+It is also used in high-temperature applications due to its strength and heat resistance.

 How is molybdenum extracted?

-Molybdenum is primarily extracted from the mineral molybdenite through a roasting process that produces molybdenum trioxide, which is then reduced to pure molybdenum.
+Molybdenum is mainly extracted from the mineral molybdenite through a roasting process that produces molybdenum trioxide, which is then reduced to pure molybdenum.

 What are the physical properties of molybdenum?

-Molybdenum has a high melting point (2 623°C), a density of 10.28 g/cm³ and high thermal and electrical conductivity, making it appropriate for use in high-temperature and high-load environments.
+Molybdenum has a high melting point (2,623°C), high density (10.28 g/cm³), and excellent thermal and electrical conductivity, making it ideal for use in high-temperature and high-stress environments.

 Is molybdenum toxic?

-Although molybdenum is an essential trace element in small amounts, excessive exposure may be toxic, particularly if molybdenum dust is inhaled or ingested.
+While molybdenum is an essential trace element in small amounts, excessive exposure can be toxic, particularly through inhalation or ingestion of molybdenum dust.

-What are the key industrial products associated with molybdenum?
+What are the main industrial products related to molybdenum?

-The main products include molybdenum disulfide (used as a lubricant), molybdenum-based alloys, molybdenum oxide (used as a catalyst) and molybdenum-containing fertilisers.
+Key industrial products related to molybdenum include molybdenum disulfide (used as a lubricant), molybdenum-based alloys, molybdenum oxide (used as a catalyst), and molybdenum-containing fertilisers.

 About the author